 Required.
 A permit to transport swine into Indiana must be obtained prior to transporting swine into Indiana.
 Permits may be obtained during normal business hours, Monday through Friday, by calling (877) 747-3038.
 After hours, fax the CVI and cover sheet to (317) 974-2011 and it will be processed during business hours.
 Note: A fax must possess a return fax number.

 No animal that has tested positive for Pseudorabies may enter Indiana.
 No animal that originates from a herd that is quarantined for Pseudorabies may enter Indiana.

-Brucellosis test.
-Breeding animals must test negative for Brucellosis within the thirty (30) days immediately prior to entering Indiana.
-Each animal transported into Indiana will be isolated from other animals and retested for Brucellosis between thirty (30) and forty-five (45) days after entry.
+Breeding animals must test negative for Brucellosis within the 30 days immediately prior to entering Indiana.
+Each animal transported into Indiana will be isolated from other animals and retested for Brucellosis between 30 and 45 days after entry.
 But, the following animals do not need a Brucellosis test prior to entry or a retest after entry:

 Identification: Each pig must have individual identification.
 Registered purebred swine can move on their ear notch.
 Crossbred swine must have an approved state/federal tag.
 Feeder and weaner/SEW swine can move on the official state/federal tattoo or official state/federal tag.

 Exhibition: If the animal is to be entered in a livestock exhibition in Indiana, see also the Indiana exhibition requirements.
 Exhibition Requirements.